zimeng44/Foley-Gen/README.md

 Usage:

-Preparation: download checkpoint here: https://drive.google.com/file/d/1hLbUi0veQ1D-yYGTxF-3rCfrVSIpzd6_/view?usp=sharing
+Preparation: download the checkpoint here: https://drive.google.com/file/d/1hLbUi0veQ1D-yYGTxF-3rCfrVSIpzd6_/view?usp=sharing

 Unzip the checkpoint and put the 'checkpoint' folder at the root level of this project.